tibbben/geospatial-visualization/syllabus.md

 >  Learning Objectives:

+-   Understand basic principals of map projections and coordinate reference systems.
 -   Able to perform basic overlay analysis using GIS.
--   Able to perform spatial or categorical joins between two geospatial data sets/layers.

 >  Practical Objectives:

 -   Transform all datasets to one chosen coordinate reference system (CRS), if necessary.
 -   Construct a Geographic Information System (GIS) for the final project.
--   Perform a "join" between two sources of geospatial data.

 >  Assigned Reading:

--  none

->  Optional Reading:

 -   *Making Maps* (Krygier & Wood, 2016)
+  -   chapter 9: Map Symbolization. pp. 184 - 201.
   -   chapter 11: Words on Maps. pp. 232 - 251.

-  -   chapter 10: Map Symbol Abstraction. pp. 252 - 277.
+>  Optional Reading:

+-   Sheppard, Eric.
+1995.
+"GIS and society: towards a research agenda."
+Cartography and Geographic Information Systems 22 (1):5-16. doi: [10.1559/152304095782540555](https://doi.org/10.1559/152304095782540555){:target="\_blank"}. [ NOTE: This article is not available with University of Miami subscriptions, and instead will be provided by the instructors. ]

 >  Assignments: